 In assessing the amount of compensation no allowance shall be made to the owner or occupier for any gold, minerals, or mineral oil known or supposed to be on or under the land.

-[Section 22 amended by No. 66 of 1954 s.
+[Section 22 amended: No. 66 of 1954 s.
 5.]

 23. Where no agreement, warden to determine compensation